Herdomain/Log-Monitoring-Workflow/README.md

 # 🔐 Log Monitoring Workflow: Turn a New Leaf

 ## 📌 Overview
-This project demonstrates a simple automated workflow for monitoring system logs and detecting repeated failed login attempts.
+In this project, I built a simple automated workflow to monitor system logs and detect repeated failed login attempts.

-The goal is to make it easier to spot unusual activity (like potential unauthorized access attempts) without manually reviewing logs.
+My goal was to make it easier to spot unusual activity (such as potential unauthorized access attempts) without manually reviewing large volumes of log data.

 ---

-## ⚙️ What This Project Does
+## ⚙️ What I Did

 This workflow automatically: